RadioNoiseE/emacs/README.md

 ## Introduction

 My personal Emacs configuration.
-It has the above notable features:
+It has some notable features:

 - *Fast*: Bootstraps in less than a minute and starts in less than 0.2s on my apple silicon.
 - *Small*: Its core is in `init.el` which has currently less than 300 lines of code and installs less than 20 packages.
 - *Simple*: No nasty hacks.
 Close to vanilla.
 - *Advanced*: Autoload, CJK, environment variables, fonts, and more.

-An Emacs 30 with treesit support is required.
+An Emacs 30 compiled with treesit support is required.

 ## Install